Pekka

 Research

-Our research group has investigated surface properties: chemical, electronic and structural ones of traditional semiconductor crystals including silicon (Si), germanium (Ge), and III-V compound semiconductors (e.g. GaAs, GaN, InAs, InP) by means of electron diffraction (LEED), scanning tunneling microscopy and spectroscopy (STM/STS), and photoelectron spectroscopy (including synchrotron sources).
-One goal has been to contribute bridging between the fields of surface science and the semiconductor technology.
-More recently we have focused on the question how to decrease surface-related electrical and optical losses in semiconductor-based devices like capacitors, sensors, solar cells, and transistors.
-We aim to understand reasons behind formation of defect levels in device surfaces and to find new methods to decrease the amount of defect levels.
-In order to measure opto-electrical properties, we have learned to manufacture simple devices in clean rooms.
+Our materials physics group has investigated surface properties: chemical, electronic and structural ones of traditional semiconductor crystals including silicon (Si), germanium (Ge), and III-V compound semiconductors (e.g. GaAs, GaN, InAs, InP) by means of electron diffraction (LEED), scanning tunneling microscopy and spectroscopy (STM/STS), and photoelectron spectroscopy including synchrotron-radiation spectroscopy.
+One goal has been to contribute a connection between two fields: surface science and the semiconductor technology.
+More recently we have focused on the question how to decrease surface-related electrical and optical losses in semiconductor devices like capacitors, sensors, solar cells, and transistors.
+We aim to understand reasons behind formation of defect levels in device surfaces, and to find new methods to decrease the amount of defect levels.
+In order to measure opto-electrical properties of device interfaces in particular oxide-semiconductor and metal-semiconductor interfaces, we develop own skills to manufacture semiconductor devices in clean rooms.